 Don't orient.
 Onboard.

 Probably.
-Here, we'll teach you how to create an effective employee onboarding process that fits your company specifically by thinking about it in three stages: what happens before, what happens in the near term, and what happens in the longterm.
-If you're ready to get started, use this template and customize it to your team or company's needs.
+Here, we'll teach you how to create an effective employee onboarding process that fits your company specifically by thinking about it in three stages: what happens before, what happens in the near term, and what happens in the long term.
+If you're ready to get started, use this onboarding template and customize it to your team or company's needs.